spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

 There are a number of environment variables that affect how models are read.

 PASS_INVALID_VALUES
-  Used by `~jwst.datamodels.JwstDataModel` when instantiating a model from a file.
+  Used by :class:`~stdatamodels.jwst.datamodels.JwstDataModel` when instantiating a model from a file.
 If ``True``, values that do not validate the schema will still be added to the metadata.
 If ``False``, they will be set to ``None``.
   Default is ``False``.

 STRICT_VALIDATION
-  Used by `~jwst.datamodels.JwstDataModel` when instantiating a model from a file.
+  Used by :class:`~stdatamodels.jwst.datamodels.JwstDataModel` when instantiating a model from a file.
   If ``True``, schema validation errors will generate an exception.
   If ``False``, they will generate a warning.
   Default is ``False``.

 DMODEL_ALLOWED_MEMORY
-  Implemented by the utility function `jwst.datamodels.util.check_memory_allocation` and used by `~jwst.outlier_detection.OutlierDetectionStep` and `~jwst.resample.ResampleStep`.
+  Used by
+  ``jwst.outlier_detection.OutlierDetectionStep`` and
+  ``jwst.resample.ResampleStep``.
 When defined, determines how much of currently available memory should be used to instantiated an output resampled image.
 If not defined, no check is made.